Army Ants wins Chairman’s Award at FIRST Robotics regional competition

 Gillis Named Chair of Biomedical, Biological and Chemical Engineering

 Professor Kevin Gillis was named department chair for Biomedical, Biological and Chemical Engineering (BBCE) at the College of Engineering by Interim Dean Noah Manring.
 His role as department chair began Oct.
 1, 2020.
 Gillis served as the department’s interim chair for about a year prior to being named chair.

 MU’s Hacking COVID-19 Task Force Creates Equipment to Protect Health Care Workers

 Kevin Gillis heard stories about hospitals that were overwhelmed by the COVID-19 outbreak and unable to get enough equipment to protect their front-line health care workers.
 He wanted to do something to prevent that from happening in mid-Missouri.
 And as the interim chair of the University of Missouri’s Department of Biomedical, Biological and Chemical Engineering, he had a deep bench of innovative problem-solvers ready to help.
 The only question was how.

 Forty students from Columbia’s high schools, along with family members and other invited guests, met at the MU Agricultural Engineering Building Saturday for an Army Ants breakfast and game-reveal event.
 The gathering was the official kickoff to “Build Season” for the Army Ants robotics team, which is sponsored by the College of Engineering.

-The Army […]
+The Army Ants FIRST Robotics team has been busy collecting awards and accolades at competitions, and they’ll try to claim the biggest of all next month.
 The team recently qualified for the FIRST Championship in April in Houston by finishing in the semifinals of the Rocket City Regional in Huntsville, Ala.